A Chance Encounter

 A detective approached.
-"I've spoken to the DA's office and they say they'll let it go with time served and a fine provided there's no repeat performance."
-He fixed Aurora with a hard stare; shi shrivelled under it like dry brush in a blast furnace.
+"I've spoken to the public defender's office and they say they'll let it go with time served and a fine provided there's no repeat performance."
+He fixed Aurora with a hard stare; shi shriveled under it like dry brush in a blast furnace.
 "They were a little disturbed that shi tried to eat it, though."

 "I'm afraid that's my fault," Darkstar said.
 "Shi started killing birds and leaving them all over the place.
 I told hir if shi was going to kill things shi had to eat them.
 So shi started eating them."
 Darkstar shrugged fatalistically.

 The detective sighed.
 "When you put it that way, my son leaving his dirty clothes all over doesn't seem so bad."
 He returned his attention to Aurora.
 "I appreciate the sentiment, young lady, but while you're in Melbourne I expect you to confine your bird eating to restaurants and ones you get in supermarkets.
 Clear?"

 "Is there anything else we need to do?"
 Darkstar inquired.